analyticascent/confounder/README.md

 ## 0. General Summary

-**Technical Summary:** Confounder is a [supervised machine learning](https://www.mathworks.com/help/stats/supervised-learning-machine-learning-workflow-and-algorithms.html) program that uses [binary text classification](https://en.wikipedia.org/wiki/Binary_classification) to infer the statistical methodology of individual news articles and/or academic studies.
+**Technical Summary:** Confounder is a [supervised machine learning](https://www.mathworks.com/help/stats/supervised-learning-machine-learning-workflow-and-algorithms.html) program that uses [binary text classification](https://en.wikipedia.org/wiki/Binary_classification) to infer the statistical methodology of large collections of news articles and/or academic studies.

-**Plain English Summary:** Confounder is a program that takes examples of documents that do and don't contain certain pieces of information, and uses those as training data to enable it to check the content of documents you don't have time to personally read.
+**Plain English Summary:** Confounder is a program that takes examples of documents that do and don't contain certain pieces of information, and uses those as training data to enable it to check the content of new documents you don't have time to personally read from start to finish.
 You can use it to determine the *sampling* techniques used, what *confounding* variables were controlled for, which *trade-offs* (if any) were discussed, and whether any *time-series* analysis was used to sort out which variable affected the other.

-To start with, you need to decide on a question about what the impact of one variable (manipulated) is on another (responding).
+To start with, you need to decide on a question about the impact of one variable (manipulated) is on another (responding).
 You then need to come up with a criteria you want to check for in news articles or academic studies on that topic - these have to be things that fit a "yes/no" threshold (e.g. they either mentioned a particular confounding variable or they didn't).

 From there, you must gather enough sample documents to train Confounder to recognize the difference between new documents that do contain a piece of information you want to check for and ones that don't.
 You repeat this process for each of the things you wish Confounder to be able to check for.

-After training Confounder (which is essentially a text classifier) with enough examples and tuning the various settings to boost accuracy, it can be used to perform a "methological review" of news articles and academic studies you haven't read yet.
+After training Confounder (which is essentially a text classifier) with enough examples and tuning various settings to boost accuracy, it can be used to perform a "methological review" of news articles and academic studies you haven't read yet.
 This can be useful for anyone that wants to review a large number of documents containing statistical inferences to see which ones are likely to contain the most robust findings.

-**I must emphasize that this is not "fact-checking" software, Confounder merely analyzes the content of unread documents to determine the absence or presence of certain information so users can infer what methodologies were used to reach conclusions.**
+**I must emphasize that this is not "fact-checking" software, Confounder merely analyzes the content of unread documents to determine the absence or presence of certain information so users can infer what methodologies were used to reach conclusions.
+Checking for *omissions* is far easier to do than getting software to judge the "truth value" of various statements.**

-This program is only as good as the criteria you come up with and the training data you feed into it.
+This program is only as good as the criteria you come up with and the training data you feed into it, so users must be aware of what criteria applies to *any* statistical inference before they make one that is domain-specific.
 Greater detail and usage scenarios are laid out below.

 &nbsp;

 ## 1. What is Confounder?

-In statistics, a *confounding variable* is a variable that distorts what the true relationship is between two other variables being compared.
-Good studies are supposed to control for these using a variety of techniques, including random sampling techniques and time-series analysis.
-Because [omitted-variable bias](https://en.wikipedia.org/wiki/Omitted-variable_bias) is so common - yet easy to check for using a simple yes/no criteria - the program has been named after this type of variable.
+In statistics, a *confounding variable* is a variable that distorts what the true relationship is between two variables.
+Good studies are supposed to control for these using a variety of techniques, including random sampling and time-series analysis.
+Because [omitted-variable bias](https://en.wikipedia.org/wiki/Omitted-variable_bias) is so common - yet easy to check for using a simple "yes/no" classification - the program has been named after this type of variable.

-For [over 175 years](https://en.wikipedia.org/wiki/Mill's_Methods), the problem of confounding variables along with two other key methodological issues - has been known to be critical in how we draw statistical inferences.
+For [over 175 years](https://en.wikipedia.org/wiki/Mill's_Methods), the problem of confounding variables - along with two other key methodological issues - has been known to be critical in how we draw statistical inferences.

 In modern terms, this triad of standards is described below: